umn-dash/latex-novice-typesetting/_episodes/02-basic-typesetting.md

 > Go ahead and change your document class and recompile to see how the format changes.
 Some commands, like ```\section```, won't work in every document class.
 {: .callout}

-We can also customize the document class using options [] to add styles across the entire document.
+We can also customize the document class using *options* `[]` to add styles across the entire document:

 ```latex
 \documentclass[12pt,letter]{article} % use 12 point font on 8.5 x 11 inch (letter) paper